emqx/emqx-tutorial/online-docs/en/client_dev/javascript.md

 ## Publish

 Publish a message to a topic using the `publish ()` function.
-The published topic must conform to the MQTT publishing topic rule, otherwise the client will disconnect.
+The published topic must conform to the MQTT publishing topic rule, otherwise, the client will disconnect.

 There is no need to subscribe to the topic before publish, but make sure that the client has successfully connected: